mathieucarbou/YaSolR/docs/manual.md

 > Then, in Home Assistant, when activating manual bypass, you can create an automation that will periodically (each 5 minutes) set again the manual bypass to `true`.
 > This will have the effect to reset the timeout each time.
 > This is called a keep-alive automation.
-> A keep-alive automation is more secure because it makes sure that the manual bypass will be turned off of the process controlling the manual bypass dies.
+> A keep-alive automation is more secure because it makes sure that the manual bypass will be turned off if the process controlling the manual bypass dies.
 {: .block-tip }

 ### System